huntrbrooks/ChangeRoom/ENVIRONMENT_VARIABLES.md

    - Set all required variables in Vercel dashboard
    - Ensure `NEXT_PUBLIC_*` variables are set for client-side access
    - Use production API keys (not test keys)
+   - Set `METRICS_EMAIL_SECRET` to enable the admin-only metrics endpoint

 ## Security Notes